-- in the courts of the Member State where the employer is domiciled, or
+- in the courts of the Member State where the employer has his domicile, or

 - in another Member State:

 - in the court of the place where the worker habitually performs his work or in the court of the last place where he habitually performed his work, or

 The choices for the employer are more limited if he wants to assign his employee (article 22 of the EC Regulation No. 1215/2012, except counterclaim): he must assign his employee to the country where he is domiciled.